-Congratulations, you have done your research and officially decided to become a registered nonprofit organization!
+Congratulations, you have done your research on how to start a nonprofit , conducted your needs assessment, and are ready to get going!
 We are here to answer one question: what do you need to do to make your nonprofit dreams come true?

 To register your nonprofit, you will need to take a few key actions and file a couple of applications on a state and federal level.
 Don’t fret, we are going to guide you through this process!

 - Filing Articles of Incorporation

 Bylaws are the internal operating procedures of your organization, and should be as detailed as possible.
 The more detailed, the easier it will be for your organization to run smoothly.
 We have broken down the components of nonprofit bylaws, but here are some additional tips to make the process easier.

 The very first thing you should do when creating a nonprofit is to give it a name.
 You will need to use this as your official name in your bylaws (and all of the other documents to follow).
 We know this can seem intimidating, and you want to create the perfect name for your organization.
 In choosing a name, we recommend considering your branding, target audience, and wording.

 Once you have chosen options for your name, you need to see if any other nonprofits already have any of your options.
 To do this, you can search for the names here.
 After verifying, you can move forward to narrowing down your options.

 Pro Tip: Take it to the streets!
 Not literally of course, we just mean to test out potential names with the nonprofit community.
 You can do this either through surveying Facebook groups, or even emailing a group of potential supporters.